PHorg Logo

 April, 1906

-Thr ruins of the Palace Hotel (left) and Grand Hotel (right) looking
+The ruins of The Palace Hotel (left) and Grand Hotel (right) looking

 toward Market Street from New Montgomery Street .